- Zoos and Wildlife Parks

 Venue type: Outdoor

-New in 2017: the Big Bugs Play Area with a giant pyramid tent for picnics and fun whatever the weather.
+New in 2018: the Big Bugs Play Area with a giant pyramid tent for picnics and fun whatever the weather.
 The Safari Village is where you’ll find lots of things to eat, drink and buy, while the Monkey Playhouse and Zoom Super Slide Barn are great for kids with bags of excess energy.
-You can then relax at the Masai Coffee House for a cup of fairtrade coffee and some international treats.

 - Daily talks and shows helping kids learn about conservation